 An accused may plead guilty if he is remorseful for the offence committed.

 Pleading guilty is viewed as an indicator of remorse and is a mitigating factor when the judge considers the punishment to be meted out to the accused.

-This means that pleading guilty can help to lower the punishment received for
+This means that pleading guilty can help to lower the punishment received for committing the offence.

 Ans: Section 20 of the Miscellaneous Offences (Public Order and Nuisance) Act states that,

 - First time offender: shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 6 months or to both

 - Repeat offender: in the case of a second or subsequent conviction, to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both.